Targeting Alignment: Extracting Safety Classifiers of Aligned LLMs: Discussion Future Work

-\shortsection{Defenses} Two axes are available to defend against our approach.
-First, as any attack against an ML model, adversarial training~\cite{xhonneuxEfficientAdversarialTraining} remains the de facto standard for increasing ML robustness.
+\shortsection{Defenses} As any attack against an ML model, adversarial training~\cite{xhonneuxEfficientAdversarialTraining} remains the de facto standard for increasing ML robustness.
 Instead of applying such training to the entire model (which would be highly inefficient given its size), it can be applied to the safety classifier with the classification objective.
 For a finer-grained threat model where the adversary is computationally bounded (by either runtime or memory), explicitly training the LLM to increase the safety classifier size (\eg by modifying the learning objective) would limit the feasibility of the attack due to computational constraints.
 This, however, incurs a trade-off for other defenses such as detection of adversarial examples in the intermediate layers~\cite{wojcikAdversarialExamplesDetection2021} as the detection would happen at the end of the safety classifier.
+Other approaches add components around the model (\eg LlamaGuard~\cite{inanLlamaGuardLLMbased2023}) to avoid the security-utility trade-off incurred by defending the model itself.
+With the safety classifier identified, it could be used at inference time to drop unsafe inputs before the output is generated, resulting in higher efficiency for the whole system.

+\shortsection{Red-teaming} Ensuring that an LLM is secure before deployment requires a thorough evaluation that needs to be scalable and efficient, given the size of those models.
+Using our approach could be a promising direction in improving the efficiency of the process: Using the output of the safety classifier for early feedback, red-teamers would be able to iterate faster on attacks and thus audit the model in more depth.